Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Step 2: Set up the calendar link

 Use Calendly or SavvyCal.
-15-minute VIP strategy call.
-Make it easy to book.
+15-minute VIP strategy call, and make it easy to book.

 Step 3: Draft announcement email